-(4)(5) PHYSICAL EDUCATION AND PHYSICAL ACTIVITY
+(5) PHYSICAL EDUCATION AND PHYSICAL ACTIVITY

-- (a) Each school must include physical activity opportunities in the regular school day for every student enrolled.
-All schools should enforce existing physical education requirements in Administrative Policy 7.07 and Administrative Procedure 7.07. - (b) Movement activities can be integrated across the curricula and throughout the school day. - (c) Schools should encourage after-school childcare programs to provide developmentally appropriate physical activity for participating children and to reduce or eliminate time spent in sedentary activities.
-Schools should offer after-school intramural programs and/or physical activity clubs to promote physical wellbeing. - (d) It is strongly recommended that PE or recess be scheduled before lunch whenever possible. - (e) Withholding recess Recess or other physical activity shall not be used denied as a form of punishment or cancelled for used to make up instructional time. - (f) Schools should work with their local neighborhoods to create an environment that is safe and supportive for students to walk or bike to school.
+(a) Each school must include physical activity opportunities in the regular school day for every student enrolled.
+All schools should enforce existing physical education requirements in Administrative Policy 7.07 and Administrative Procedure 7.07.

+(b) Movement activities can be integrated across the curricula and throughout the school day.

+(c) Schools should encourage after-school childcare programs to provide developmentally appropriate physical activity for participating children and to reduce or eliminate time spent in sedentary activities.
+Schools should offer after-school intramural programs and/or physical activity clubs to promote physical wellbeing.
-(5)(6) MENTAL HEALTH PROMOTION

-- (a) Mental wellness activities are those which build resilience, reduce stress, and strengthen social connections.
-Mental wellness activities should be infused into a tiered system of support in which all students have access to foundational wellness practices, as well as early and targeted support. - (b) Schools shall set aside time for intentional relationship and community building, including activities which promote a sense of belonging in schools.
-Strong teacher-student and student-student relationships are foundational for academic learning to occur and therefore must be nurtured through dedicated relationship building activities or by embedding opportunities for social connection in academic activities. - (c) It is strongly recommended that all schools incorporate social and emotional skill instruction as a foundational practice for all students, and that more tailored instruction is provided for students with emerging or identified social skill needs.
-At all schools with elementary grades, schools are required to utilize the district-adopted teacher-led social and emotional learning curriculum.
-Middle and high schools are encouraged to utilize research-based practices to facilitate this instruction across the curriculum. - (d) Schools are obliged to provide mental health education as a part of the health curriculum.
-Lessons selected for this instruction should be developmentally and age appropriate for students, teach non-stigmatizing language, and empower students to maintain and advocate for their own mental health. - (e) School-based mental health staff (including school counselors, psychologists, and social workers) will utilize the Building Intervention Team process to engage students in early or targeted mental wellness activities, such as social skills instructional groups, cognitive behavioral interventions, and other supportive services as appropriate to meet student needs.
+(d) It is strongly recommended that PE or recess be scheduled before lunch whenever possible.

+(e) Recess or other physical activity shall not be denied as a form of punishment or cancelled for instructional make-up time.

+(f) Schools should work with their local neighborhoods to create an environment that is safe and supportive for students to walk or bike to school.

-(6)(7) WELLNESS PROMOTION AND MARKETING ACTIVITIES
+(6) WELLNESS PROMOTION AND MARKETING ACTIVITIES

-- (a) The district will utilize the Smarter Lunch Room Self-Assessment Scorecard to find ways to improve the eating environment. - (b) All fundraising activities where food products are sold should demonstrate the district's commitment to promoting healthy behaviors and improving personal wellness.
-Selling nutritious foods reinforces nutritional messages taught in classrooms and lunchrooms. - (c) In addition, advertisement in schools (in-school television, computer screen savers and/or school-sponsored internet sites, or announcements on the public announcement system etc.) should also demonstrate the district's commitment to promoting healthy behaviors and improving personal wellness.
+(a) The district will utilize the Smarter Lunch Room Self-Assessment Scorecard to find ways to improve the eating environment.

+(b) All fundraising activities where food products are sold should demonstrate the district's commitment to promoting healthy behaviors and improving personal wellness.
+Selling nutritious foods reinforces nutritional messages taught in classrooms and lunchrooms.

+(c) In addition, advertisement in schools (in-school television, computer screen savers and/or school-sponsored internet sites, or announcements on the public announcement system etc.) should also demonstrate the district's commitment to promoting healthy behaviors and improving personal wellness.